 - Configure secure messaging software in Bp Premier and share the outgoing folder in Windows.

 - Set up results acknowledgement, if the laboratory and request format permits.

 - Add laboratories as contacts.

-- If the pathology or radiology providers have their own request stationery, set up request layouts.
+- If the pathology or imaging providers have their own request stationery, set up request layouts.